 If there is a MO data when the UE is during the eDRX in RRC_Inactive state, the NG-RAN forwards the MO data to UPF to disable the data buffering and any MT buffered data is sent to RAN.
 If the UE enters RRC_RRC_CONNECTED without MO data then then RAN can inform the AMF that the UE is no longer in RRC_Inactive and that can trigger delivery of buffered MT to RAN or delivery of MT signalling.

-6.3.2 Procedures
+The AMF stores an indication of when the UE is in RRC_Inactive with a long eDRX cycle and uses that indication to determine how to respond to reachability and event exposure requests, enabling the use of HLCom and SMS over NAS with long eDRX cycles in RRC_Inactive.6.3.2 Procedures

 Figure 6.3.2-1: high level procedure for MT data handling of UE with long eDRX in RRC_Inactive state